 Not only are they energy and nutrient dense, but they’re also versatile so once you have them in your kitchen you’ll find you constantly use them in recipes.
 They’re so easy to sprinkle onto salads, to make your own nut milks, to add to desserts... the list is endless!

-Flavor is key, even if I’m ‘just’ having nuts, I like to really enjoy them so I’ll sometimes sprinkle soy sauce or tamari on them and roast them in the oven, or crack some chili salt and black pepper on the nuts to spice them up a little.
-Alternatively you can go for an already flavored pack of mixed nuts such as graze's ‘sweet memphis bbq’ with salsa flavored peanuts
+Flavour is key, even if I’m ‘just’ having nuts, I like to really enjoy them so I’ll sometimes sprinkle soy sauce or tamari on them and roast them in the oven, or crack some chilli salt and black pepper on the nuts to spice them up a little.
+Alternatively you can go for an already flavoured pack of mixed nuts such as graze's ‘sweet memphis bbq’ with salsa flavoured peanuts.

 Is feeling exhausted a constant for you and is it causing you to be less efficient when you’re in study-mode?